 The state of Delaware imposes only two annual maintenance requirements for companies that form here: (1) Pay your Franchise Taxes and (2) maintain a Registered Agent.
 If a company fails to do either of these, the state will void that company, charge penalties and possibly administratively dissolve that company.

-Our service allows you to quickly pay your Franchise Taxes and Registered Agent Fees.
-For a small fee, Harvard Business Services, Inc. can file your Franchise Tax report with the state of Delaware prior to the deadline to ensure your company is not voided or charged late penalties.
+Our service allows you to quickly pay your Franchise Taxes and Registered Agent Fees, making it easy to keep up with your corporation and LLC compliance requirements.
+For a small fee, we can file your Franchise Tax report with the state of Delaware prior to the deadline to ensure your company is not voided or charged late penalties.

-At Harvard Business Services, your Registered Agent Fees are due by the annual anniversary of the formation of your company.
-Don't worry—we will provide you with plenty of notice before the actual deadlines.
+At Harvard Business Services, your Registered Agent Fees are due on the anniversary month of the formation of your company.
+Don't worry; we will provide you with plenty of notice before the actual deadlines.

 Since the state of Delaware does not require companies who incorporate here to furnish information about their owners' addresses or principal places of business, the only way the Secretary of State can mail important documents, such as Franchise Tax reports, to companies is through their Registered Agents.

 At this meeting, you will be managing issues such as directorships, shareholders, officers and issuing stock, as well as dealing with whatever contractual arrangements your company needs, such as leases, loan agreements and so on.

-Your business is considered domestic to the state where it is formed, and foreign in all other states.
+Your business is considered domestic to the state where it is formed and foreign in all other states.
 To take advantage of Delaware's strong corporate law structure, many business owners choose Delaware as their domestic choice.

-If your business will operate in a state other than its state of incorporation, Harvard Business Services, Inc. can complete the required (and often complicated) Foreign Qualification forms for you.
+If your business will operate in a state other than its state of incorporation, we can complete the required (and often complicated) Foreign Qualification forms for you.